Welcome to Reception J

 On the web page go to the pink/purple ‘My class login’ button and insert the username and password:

-Teach your monster to read is free game that make learning to read fun.
-It covers everything from letters and sounds to reading in full sentences and it complements all the synthetic phonics that we have been learning in class.
-The computer version in 100% free (there is a small charge to sign up on your tablet or phone though) and you only need an email address to register.
+The computer versions are 100% free (there is a small charge to sign up on your tablet or phone though) and you only need an email address to register.

-We use this programme in class and all children have their own login in details to ensure that their reading journey is tailored to their individual needs.
+We use the various programmes in class and all children have their own login in details to ensure that their reading journey is tailored to their individual needs.
 If you you have misplaced your password or login details, please get touch and we can reissue them J

 Corma Beanstalk are working with Very UK, to bring you a series of online Storytime sessions.
 There are some brilliant books featured and they are being read by some very familiar faces.